goovsgoo/dsp1/Readme.txt

 Or Koren 201031226
 Yoed Grizim 301675443

-5.5.16
+5/5/2016

 ###############################################

 The purpose of this mission was to experiment with AWS.
-In this assignment we wrote an application that take list of tweeters and classifies and tags them.
+In this assignment we wrote an application that take list of tweets and classifies and tags them.
-After will display the result on a HTML page.
+The results returned as an HTML page.

 Setup:
-1. Make sure that Manager.jar and Worker.jar dsp1_v1_lib.zip and rootkey.zip files uploaded to s3
+0. Download all files from the submission page to a folder
+1. Put a rootkey.csv file near LocalApp.jar.
+The rootkey.csv has to be in the following format: accessKey=<key>
+	secretKey=<secret key>
+2. Compress the csv to file name rootkey.zip with password: <Or's password>
+2. Create a bucket with a name: <credentials key lowercase>mybucket. e.g: akiai3bmpkxyzm2gf4gamybucket
-    to bucket named "akiai3bmpkxyzm2gf4gamybucket".
+3. Upload to that bucket the files:
-2. You have two ways to run the program:
+	Manager.jar
+	Worker.jar
+	dsp1_v1_lib.zip
+	rootkey.zip - your root key locked with password
+4. Unzip dsp1_v1_lib.zip
+5. Run the program via one of the two options:
   	a. java -jar LocalApp.jar inputfile outputfile n
-  b. java -jar LocalApp.jar inputfile outputfile n terminate If you want to terminate manager at the end of work, you should use the second option.
+  	b. java -jar LocalApp.jar inputfile outputfile n terminate
-3. The program was tested to work with the version: aws-java-sdk-1.10.69.jar

 	When:
 	<inputfile> - path of input
 	<outputfile> - path of output HTML
 	<n> - <workers/urls>
-[terminate] - optional command to fully terminate the system.
+	[terminate] - Optional: command to fully terminate the system.

 Example:
 java -jar LocalApp.jar input.txt output.html 10 terminate

 ##########################################################
+AWS info and simulation time results

+AMI: ami-08111162
+Type: t2-small
+Simulation: 320 tweets, 40 tweets per worker (8 workers)
+Times:
+	Including establishing the nodes : 5 min
+    	Not including: 23 second

+##########################################################
 Local:

-1. Looks for 2 queues: Local -> Manager and Manager -> Local.
-2. Uploads input file to s3.
+1. Uploads input file to s3.
+2. Puts a message in SQS queue Local -> Manager, regarding file name in S3, Task ID and "n" number.
-3. Checks if manager exists and has "running" or "pending" state.
-If it is not, is starts manager instance.
+3. Checks if manager exists and has "running" state.
+If not, starts manager instance.
-4. Sends a message to the manager: Input file name , Local ID  and "n" number.
+4. Waits for a message to receive in SQS queue Manager->Local.
+Once recevied:
+	4.1 If the message has the different Task ID as generated in this local -> return it back and wait 5 sec.
+	4.2 Otherwise, proceed to 5
-5. downloads summary file from s3 and creates HTML file named <outputfile>
+5. Downloads the HTML file from S3 and save it as <outputfile>
-7. If terminate message was send, it sends Terminate message to the manager.
+6. If should terminate, it sends 'terminate' message to the manager.

 Manager:

-1. Looks for 4 queues: Local -> Manager and Manager -> Local and  Worker -> Manager and Manager -> Worker.
-3. Receives messages from Local -> Manager queue until it receives "Terminate" message.
-4. Parses the message.
-5. Runs new thread for each job request from Local.
-6. If manager receives termination message:
-	* Receives all messages from locals that remained and deletes Local -> Manager queue.
+2. Open a new thread that goes to 10 (Find and reduce responses from the workers).
+3. Wait for a message to receive from SQS queue Local->Manager.
+	3.1 If the message is 'terminate' go to 5
+	3.2 Otherwise, open a new thread that goes to 4
+	3.3 go to 3
+4. (Thread 'ExecuteTask') Downloads the input file from S3 4.1 Splits the the file to string of tweets, and send each to the Manager->Worker queue.
+	4.2 Thread dies
+5. Wait until the Manager->Worker queue is empty
+6. Send termination messages to all workers.
+Wait here until all workers are dead.
+7. Sutdown all threads
+8. Deletes all SQS queues, and S3 tmp directory
+9. ** terminate **

+10. (Thread 'ExecuteFindAndReduce') If manager is not terminating:
+	10.1 Pull as many messages as possible from Worker->Manager queue.
+For each message:
+	10.2 If messsage body is not "Failed" append the message into HTML file 10.3 Delete the message from SQS
+	10.4 If the message was that last of its task:
+		10.4.1 Close the HTML with proper tags
+		10.4.2 Upload the HTML to S3
-	* Sends termination message to Manager -> Worker queue.
+		10.4.3 Sends a message to local
-	* Waits until there are no more workers(number of instances is 1).
-	* Deletes Worker -> Manager and Manager -> Worker queues.
-	* Terminates workers
-	* Deletes Manager -> Local queue
-	* Terminates itself

-Each thread in manager:
-1. main: wait for tasks from the local. when recived deliver task to thread ExecuteTask.
-2. ExecuteTask: downloads the task from S3, distbrutes its to tweets, push the tweets to the workers.
-3. ExecuteFindAndReduce: waits for Msgs from the workers, unifies them, by task, to an HTML page. when all msges of a task recived uploads the HTML to S3.
+	10.5 Go to 10

 Worker:

 1. Receives message from Manager -> Worker queue.
 2. If the message is termination message, it creates statistic file and uploads it to s3.

-Extreme cases that were not handled:
+Cases that will fail and were not handled:

-1. When an Worker send an answer to Manager and falls before wiped out the massge from the relevant queue, then another Worker take this tweet again and a double row is added to the output.
+1. If a worker sends an answer to the manager and falls before deleting the message from the queue, then another worker will take the same tweet and send the same response to the manager.
+A double row will be added to the output.
-2. When opened several LocalApps At the same time they may open multi managers instants, becuse Menger can still not runing then there is no recognition that has been Menger and the localapp start new Menger.
+2. When opened several LocalApps At the same time they may open multi managers instantces, because the manager is still not in 'running' mode.
+In that case there will be two managers.
-3. When manager application ck if there is enough workers it inconsiderate worker that not runing.

-##########################################################

-TIMES:
-    full end to end : 5 min
-    without init nodes : 23 second
-      Setup- 320 tweets and 40 tweets per worker(8 Workers)

-Type of instance:
-		ami-08111162
-		T2Small

-##########################################################

-Did you think for more than 2 minutes about security?  yes. we zip the rootkey and set password. and send the pass only in the after compiled java file.
-Did you think about scalability? yes.
-All local apss has a unique identifier and a field that keeps the amount of tweets,
-				 So multiple applications can run concurrently on the same manager and the on the same workers.
+3. When the manager receives two tasks and there are no active workers, the manager will open for every task its number of workers, instead of maximum number of workers bewtween the two.